 A great example of a brand utilising micro and nano-influencers effectively is Glossier.
 The brand prioritises engagement rates over follower count.
 Glossier frequently reposts micro influencer content which garners impressive engagement.
-This substantiates the fact that when a number of micro influencers are used, great exposure can be achieved at a lower cost.
+This substantiates the fact that when a number of micro influencers are used great exposure can be achieved for a lower cost.
 The ‘Glossier: Regular Women’ campaign relies on “normal women” to spread the word, this campaign also has a referral programme which allows its more influential followers to offer product discounts and other incentives to their followers.

 Regulations and Solutions

-By definition part of what makes influencer marketing so effective is their ability to “persuade others by virtue of their authenticity”, this is particularly relevant as many distrustful and introverted consumer demographics are looking for clarity and honesty from brands, partially due to a recent onslaught of dishonest political rhetoric and mass data breaches.
+By definition part of what makes influencer marketing so effective is their ability to “persuade others by virtue of their authenticity”, this is particularly relevant as many distrustful and introverted consumer demographics are looking for clarity and honesty from brands, likely due to a recent onslaught of dishonest political rhetoric and mass data breaches.
 In the interest of transparency to the consumer, the ASA (Advertising Standards Authority) issued a set of guidelines in 2018 for influencers to follow which ensured that any paid advertising is clearly identified by using an identifier such as ‘#ad’.
 By doing so, the values which make influencers so valuable are also being upheld, benefitting the industry as whole and prolonging the effectiveness of influencer marketing.
-However, even after these guidelines were introduced many influencer campaigns were subject to adverse publicity, primarily due to influencers and brands not taking the new guidelines seriously.
+However, even after these guidelines were introduced many influencer campaigns were subject to adverse publicity, primarily due to influencers and brands not taking them seriously.
 Made in Chelsea Reality TV stars Louise Thompson and Millie Macintosh were both subject to investigation by the ASA for not clearly identifying their sponsored posts, which tarnished their reputation as well as the brands they were affiliated with.

 Since then, new influencer marketplace companies have capitalised on this digital minefield and built up a portfolio of influencers on their roster.
 Using in depth analytics of the influencer’s following, engagement etc. they recommend the ideal influencer for brands to use which best suits the aims and objectives of their marketing campaign.
 This makes choosing the ideal influencer for brands a simpler and more manageable process.
-They also ensure the influencer follows all legislation, consequently limiting the risk of controversy occurring and ensuring the brand achieves maximum ROI (return on investment) on their campaign.
+They also ensure the influencer follows all legislation, consequently limiting the risk of controversy occurring and ensuring the brand achieves maximum ROI on their campaign.

 The social media landscape is ever changing and constantly evolving, new types of influencers pop up every day and there really is an influencer to satisfy every niche, meaning no brand should rule out the idea of utilising this marketing channel.
 One of the more bizarre yet effective types of influencer are digital avatars, perhaps the most popular of which is @LilMiquela who commands a following of 1.5 million and receives impressive engagement per post.
 She has recently taken part in a paid partnership with Samsung to promote the Galaxy S10 smartphone, furthermore she has featured on the cover of King Kong magazine and Highsnobiety and has been interviewed by Vogue.